FAQ

 Last ascertainable equalized tax rate = 24%

-Fee percentage = 45%
+Fee percentage = 15%

-Tax savings = 10,000 (reduction) X 0.24 (tax rate) = $2,400
+Annual tax savings = 10,000 (reduction) X 0.24 (tax rate) = $2,400

-Total tax savings over triennial period = $7,200
+Total tax savings over triennial period: $2,400 (annual tax savings) X 3 (years remaining in triennial period) = $7,200

-Why is the contingent percentage of the attorneys’ fees different every year?
+Why is the contingent percentage of the attorneys fees different every year?

 Are there fees charged on multiple years for the same reduction?

 A claim for a refund for over-payment of taxes made to the Illinois Property Tax Appeal Board or the Circuit Court is a separate legal procedure from the appeal filed with the Assessor or Board of Review.
 If we prevail in a claim for a refund for overpayment, the relief obtained will come in the form of a refund check, rather than a reduction on your tax bill.
-In this instance, we charge a separate contingent percentage fee of the amount of the refund obtained.
+In this instance, we charge a percentage of the amount of the refund obtained.

 What is a certificate of error and why is there a separate legal fee of 33%?

 Generally you cannot seek a reduction in your assessment for tax years once the appellate period closes in the township where your property is located.
 An exception to this general rule is if there is a mistake in fact which caused your property to be over assessed.
-Examples of mistakes in fact are overstated square footage or an unreported or understated vacancy rate for a commercial property.
+Examples of mistakes in fact are overstated square footage or an unreported vacancy rate for a commercial property.
 If we can show a mistake in fact, you can request a reduction of a prior year(s) assessment by filing a certificate of error.
 This is a separate procedure with a separate legal fee.

 How does the appeal process work?